What is Rose Water and How to Use it

 strawberry jam spread on a crust in a square pan

-Some tasters like my mom find rose water in food to be too perfume-y.
+Some tasters, like my mom, find rose water in food to be too perfume-y.
 You can avoid this by using a very small amount, knowing that a little goes a long way.

 • Adjust for Strength: Remember that it can be potent.
 Start with just a few drops and adjust according to taste, whether it’s in a drink, dessert, or savory dish.

-• Pairing Flavors: Rose water pairs beautifully with flavors like strawberry, vanilla, citrus, and almond.
+• Pairing Flavors: Rose water pairs beautifully with flavors like strawberry, vanilla, citrus, anise, and almond.
 Experiment by blending these components in your recipes for delightful outcomes.

 • Garnishing: A light drizzle over a finished dish or dessert can serve as both a flavor and a visual enhancement.